arresteddevops/podcast/ideas.md

 * Cloudy with a Chance of DevOps - how does cloud computing factor into devops? can you do devops without the cloud? what the hell is a freaking cloud anyway?
 * Can DevOps come up as grassroots or does it have to be top-down?
 How do you do DevOps without "senior management" driving it?
 * Hiring for DevOps
+* DevOps for the regular people - have a panel of guests who are NOT technologists (but understand business, people, etc) and talk about DevOps in Reddit ELI5 style